 You should apply for admission to Year One if you hold a QQI Level 5 qualification, or a QQI Level 6 qualification that does not map to the course in GMIT you want to apply for.

 You must apply through the CAO and meet the Minimum Entry Requirements listed below.

 You are then assigned points.
-Details of the points allocated in the selection process are outlined HERE (Word, 19KB).
+Download details of how the points are allocated (PDF 68KB).

 QQI FET award holders are ranked for admissions with other applicants, and places are allocated based on points achieved.